Rami114/x86.help/includes/instruction/_hlt.md

 pointer (CS:EIP) points to the instruction following the HLT instruction.

-When a HLT instruction is executed on an Intel 64 or IA-32 processor supporting
+When a HLT instruction is executed on an Intel 64 or IA-32 processor supporting Intel Hyper-Threading Technology, only the logical processor that executes the instruction is halted.
+The other logical processors in the physical processor remain active, unless they are each individually halted by executing a HLT instruction.

+The HLT instruction is a privileged instruction.
+When the processor is running in protected or virtual-8086 mode, the privilege level of a program or procedure must be 0 to execute the HLT instruction.

+This instruction's operation is the same in non-64-bit modes and 64-bit mode.

 ### Flags Affected